-I have served with American servicemen, (not women in those far-off days) I have spent time in New York, Georgia, Florida, Washington State and in Arnie’s land.
-I’ve lived in Hawai’i for a short time.
-I know that ordinary and extraordinary Americans are industrious, wonderful, giving people.
+I have served with American servicemen, (no women in those days) I have spent time in New York, Georgia, Florida, Washington State, and in Arnie’s land.
+I lived in Hawai’i for a short time.
+I know that ordinary and extraordinary Americans are industrious, friendly, giving people.
 But the world sees a different America.
-The gung-ho bullsh*t of your military training.
+The gung-ho bullshit of your military training.
 MacCulture, the excesses of your motion picture industry, obscene music, your less than responsible big business.
 The loud-mouthed tourist at the next table complaining because he can’t get a Budweiser.

 Politicians waving big sticks – even at their allies.
 You’ve done it to my little country.
 And brought us harm in the process.

 How do you think people in Canada, Britain, Australia, New Zealand and any number of great places feel when they’re bombarded by your leaders continually prefacing their speeches to the nation and the world with descriptions of the USA as the greatest nation on Earth?